viiewss/weight-tracker-app/README.md

 ## Features

 - Add new weight entries with date and time
+- Delete weight entries by clicking on the data point
 - View a graph of weight entries over time(react-chartjs2)
 - Secure authentication system to protect user data(passport.js)